6 Tips for Bringing a Bike to Burning Man 2023

 Bike Rack to Carry Your Bike to the Burn

-The last thing you need is a way to get your bike to Burning Man.
-I have the Bones 2 rack that can fit on any car (no need for a hitch).
-I’ve put it on Mustangs, Sedans, SUVs, Vans, it works for everything.
 If you’re taking the Burner Express, you can bring your bike on there for a fee.
 Whatever you do, make sure you think about how you’ll get the bike back too!
 Remember, Leave No Trace.

 4. How to Lock Your Bike on the Playa